fire protection tenant or landlord business

 Who is liable in the event of a fire in rented commercial premises?

 Liability depends on the cause of the fire and the responsibilities involved.
 The landlord may be liable if defects in the building were the cause.
-The tenant is responsible if the fire was due to their business activities or improper use.
+The tenant is liable if the fire resulted from their operational activities or improper use.
 A thorough examination of the individual case is necessary.

-An external or internal fire safety officer is not legally required for every business.
-The necessity is determined by the risk assessment, the type and size of the business, and specific regulations (e.g., for retail outlets, industrial buildings).
+A fire safety officer, whether external or internal, is not legally required in every company.
+The necessity depends on the risk assessment, the type and size of the company, as well as specific regulations (e.g., for retail premises, industrial buildings).
 However, the employer always remains responsible for fire safety.

-How often must fire drills be conducted in businesses?
+How often must fire protection exercises be conducted in businesses?

-What happens if escape routes in a business are blocked?
+What happens if escape routes in commercial areas are blocked?

 Blocked escape routes represent a significant safety deficiency and can be life-threatening in the event of a fire.
-Both the tenant (for their areas) and the landlord (for common areas) can face fines for violations and be held liable in case of damage.
+Both the tenant (for their areas) and the landlord (for common areas) can be fined for violations and held liable in the event of damage.

 Are smoke detectors mandatory in commercial premises?

-There is no general requirement for smoke detectors in commercial premises as there is for private residences in most federal states.
-However, the Technical Rules for Workplaces (e.g., ASR A2.2) require fire alarm systems depending on the risk.
-Fire alarm systems are often mandatory in larger or high-risk businesses.
+A general obligation for smoke detectors, as is the case in private homes, does not comprehensively apply to commercial premises in most federal states.
+However, the Technical Rules for Workplaces (e.g., ASR A2.2) require fire alarm systems depending on the level of risk.
+Fire alarm systems are often mandatory in larger or higher-risk businesses.

-Which insurance is important for fire protection in commerce?
+Which insurance is important for fire protection in business?

 Subscribe to our newsletter